-The easiest way to clean an oven is to use the self-clean feature which bakes the interior of your oven at an extremely high level of heat, decomposing food droppings to ash.
+The best way to clean an oven is to use the self-clean feature which bakes the interior of your oven at an extremely high level of heat, decomposing food droppings to ash.
 It’s practical and works great but can take up to two hours.
 Others say cleaning with ammonia will do the job, but the fumes are pretty toxic and require you turn off the gas to your oven and blow out the pilot light so that the fumes will not catch on fire.
 It sounds a little risky and complicated for most, and who wants to light a pilot after cleaning.

 Here is what you will need

 - Bucket or tub for the cleaning solution